Search is underway for a man who may have fallen in a canal

 Texas Parks and Wildlife Game Wardens along with family and friends are searching for a man who may have drowned in a canal in Relampago.

-Jose Ybarra, 30, of Progresso was out fishing with his sister in law and brother on Sunday afternoon, but at around 4:20 p.m. they could not find him.
+Jose Ibarra, 30, of Progreso was out fishing with his sister in law and brother on Sunday afternoon, but at around 4:20 p.m. they could not find him.

 This is a developing story.

-Note: Correction: There was a misspelling error of Jose Ibarra's last name in the original article.
-It was corrected to Ibarra not Ybarra.